sirajvind/ToolboxForTesters/README.md

 - **Miro**: An online collaborative whiteboard platform to bring teams together, anytime, anywhere.
 - **Trello**: A visual tool for organizing your work and life, offering boards, lists, and cards for project management.
 - **ClickUp**: An all-in-one project management platform that eliminates the need for multiple tools for task management, docs, goals, and more.
+- **Asana**: A web and mobile application designed to help teams organize, track, and manage their work.

 ## Defect/Bug Management Tools